 What Factors Does the University Consider When Reviewing Applications from International Students?

 Complete applications are reviewed on an individual basis after all materials and information related to an applicant's educational background have arrived in the Office of Admissions.
-If an applicant has had an irregular academic background or has had continuing difficulty with school officials, admission to the University of Florida will be difficult.
 University admission policy stipulates that all applicants must have satisfactory conduct records and be eligible to return to any institution previously attended.

 UF Considers ALL Aspects of the Applicant's Academic Record and Personal Experiences